Not long ago, I started to roll out Puredux v1.0.

 To achieve this it should be very testable and extendable and scalable and tightly coupled and so and so on, but preferably without dozens of boilerplate classes/structs for every small simple screen.

-One of the tasks on the way to my goals was to find a cheap and simple CoreData alternative for reliable entities state management.
+One of the tasks on the way to my goals was to find a cheap and simple CoreData alternative for reliable entity state management.
 Proper app entities' state management eliminates a good half of the app's bugs.

 The second part of all bugs usually relates to the management of the rest of the app's state.
 That's why I also wanted a reliable way to manage the entire app state, not only entity models.